The Kansas City Area Rural Property Buying FAQs

 - If you're a first-time buyer, you might want to get more information first!

 - This is up to you!
-Take some time to decide what's important to you - proximity to amenities, school districts, yard sizes, noise, commute, highway access.
+Take some time to decide what's important to you - proximity to amenities, school districts, yard sizes, noise, commute, highway access, acreage, ponds, type of land, horse facilities, and more.
 This will help you find a neighborhood.

 - Review home features you might want and those you'll need, from size to style to overall condition.
 Having a good idea of what you're looking for will save you time and tours of homes that don't meet your criteria.

-- Browse our The Kansas City Area featured listings, or start searching homes by amenities and features.
+- Browse our The Kansas City Area featured listings, or start searching properties by amenities and features.

 3. Why Should I Use a Realtor?

 - A good Realtor can guide you through the financial and legal complexities of the The Kansas City Area real estate process.